Current Projects

 Tasks:

-• Validate CFD model predictions through comparisons with engine experimental data acquired in complementary experimental project and support experimental effort to improve understanding of hydrogen combustion
+• Validate CFD model predictions through comparisons with experimental data

-• Apply CFD models to provide insight into approaches to utilize hydrogen in direct injection engines
+• Apply CFD models to provide insight into approaches to utilize hydrogen in direct-injection engines

 Program Goals: